ypriverol/os-proteomics/manuscript.md

 Projects using this strategy are often available under a strong copyleft license (GPL, AGPL, etc.) with no financial cost.
 However, the copyleft nature of these licenses requires any derivative works to be published under a compatible open-source license, which is often undesirable for corporate users.
 Thus, projects also offer more permissive commercial licenses to paying customers, allowing them to use the OSS project within proprietary code.
-Although this approach may seem prone to abuse (e.g., improper use of GPL code), our experience has been that companies tend to be risk-averse and prefer purchasing proper licenses to avoid the legal consequences of violating a copyleft license.
+Although this approach may seem prone to abuse (e.g., improper use of GPL code), our experience has been that companies tend to be risk-averse and prefer purchasing proper licenses to avoid violating a copyleft license.
 A successful example of this strategy from outside of proteomics has been RStudio by Posit.
 RStudio is currently available under an open-source AGPLv3 license, or under a commercial license when AGPLv3 is incompatible.
 Notably, developers should make sure to include a "contributor license agreement" as part of their requirements for new contributors to ensure their contributions can be distributed under both licenses.